sc00termcgavin/Documentation/docs/comptia/section5.md

 ## <TextColor lightColor="#064CD5" darkColor="#EF1761">5.4 Security Compliance</TextColor>

-- **Compliance Monitoring**: Internal and external compliance reporting aims to assess and disclose an organization's compliance status but differ in scope, audience, and purpose.
+- **Compliance Reporting**: Internal and external compliance reporting aims to assess and disclose an organization's compliance status but differ in scope, audience, and purpose.
   - Characteristics:
     - It aims to access and disclose an organization's compliance status.
     - It promotes accountability, transparency, and effective compliance management.